 Nowadays, the espresso machine is becoming more affordable.
 You can make normal coffee without any special machine.
 But for making espresso, espresso-making is a must.

 Espresso tends to contain more caffeine than usual coffee.
-In general, a normal cup of coffee has about 85-185 mg of caffeine, where a shot of espresso carries between 40-75.
+In general, a normal cup of coffee has about 85-185 mg of caffeine, whereas a shot of espresso carries between 40-75.

 The paper filter used for brewing normal coffee takes away some of the flavors from your coffee grounds and, that’s why you don’t get to enjoy the original taste.